Ph.D. 2012 Columbia University

 Dr. Carter is a sociocultural anthropologist interested in criminality, aesthetics, and politics.
 His current research focuses on transnational gang communities, between the US and Central America, and their reinvention of political subjectivity through the deconstruction of everyday notions of law, beauty, and violence.
 This work on a particular criminal community is the foundation for broader inquiries into the shifting moral and political embodiments that accompany our current global-economic and environmental crises.
 Currently, he is revising a book manuscript that examines the cultivation of criminal dream-worlds inside a national penitentiary in Honduras.
 A second book explores ethnographic surrealism in Latin America during the period of high modernism, and what that "minor" tradition can contribute to critical practices of ethnography in the present.

-(forthcoming) Review of God's Gangs in Central America, by Edward Orozco.
+(2015) Review of God's Gangs in Central America, by Edward Orozco.
 PoLAR (Political and Legal Anthropology Review).

 (2014) "Gothic Sovereignty: Gangs and Criminal Community in a Honduran Prison."
 South Atlantic Quarterly, Vol. 113(3).